perticascatalin/Research/RelationalPROG/1_exec_abstract.md

 *High level summary*

-- Content from the executive abstract
+- Content from the executive abstract (Sections 1 - 3)
 - General background

 #### 3. Related work

-- Content from the in depth analysis of the selected bibliography
+- Content from the in depth analysis of the selected bibliography (Sections 4 - 5)
 - Specific background and concepts

 #### 4. Experimental results

 *Functional description*

-- Content from the experimental ideas
+- Content from the experimental ideas (Sections 6 - 9)
 - Problem formulation, models, analysis of results and comparison with other studies

 #### 5. Technical details

-- Content from the practice report
+- Content from the practice report (Section 10)
 - Models, parameters, limitations, scalability
 - Libraries, modules